NVSeismoLab/eqclustering/README.md

 Citation
 --------
-The authors request any citation, especially published results using this software, include the author and publication of the original algorithm (Zaliapin):
+Citation information can be found in the `NOTICE` file which must accompany redistributions of the software.
+The authors request any scientific literature, especially published results using this software, include the author and publication of the original algorithm (Zaliapin):

- Zaliapin et al. (2008) "Clustering Analysis of Seismicity and Aftershock Identification" Phys.
+> Zaliapin et al. (2008) "Clustering Analysis of Seismicity and Aftershock Identification" Phys.
 Rev. Lett.
-101, 018501 doi:10.1103/PhysRevLett.101.018501
+101, 018501
+> doi:10.1103/PhysRevLett.101.018501
+>

- University of Nevada, Reno (1971): Nevada Seismic Network.
+> University of Nevada, Reno (1971): Nevada Seismic Network.
 International Federation of Digital Seismograph Networks.
-Other/Seismic Network. doi:10.7914/SN/NN
+Other/Seismic Network.
+> doi:10.7914/SN/NN

 Authors
 -------